copyright Flashon Studio/Shutterstock.com

 "After they get a reverse mortgage, they still have title," he says.
 "They can still do anything they want."

 Once the homeowner dies, the heirs are given the option to pay off the loan and keep the house or sell it to pay off the loan.
-If the house sells for more than the amount owed, the heirs receive the balance.
-If the loan is bigger than the loan value, the bank takes all the proceeds, but the balance of the loan does not have to be repaid.
+If the house sells for more than the amount owed, the heirs receive the remaining balance.
+If the loan balance is bigger than the home's value, the bank takes all the proceeds, but the balance of the loan does not have to be repaid.

 Costs of getting a reverse mortgage